FokshaWasTaken/rust-nitro-sniper/README.md

 Hi! **RNS** is a **simple** and **easy to use** Nitro Sniper for Discord written in the speedy Rust language.

+## Features

+Feature-wise RNS can compete with other paid and closed-source snipers, but without any cost and risk and attached!

+- Snipes on multiple accounts at once using sub-tokens

+- Keeps your accounts within the rate limits using a cache of codes to not request again.

+- Shows you comprehensive information about each attempted and successful snipe in the logs

+- Discord webhook support

+...and even more to come.

 ## Running

 1. [Download](https://github.com/Melonai/rust-nitro-sniper/releases/) or build an executable for your respective platform.